Class: RDF::Literal::YearMonthDuration

 #*(other) ⇒ YearMonthDuration

-Returns the result of multiplying the value of self by other
+Returns the result of multiplying the value of self by other.
+The result is rounded to the nearest month.

 From the XQuery function op:multiply-yearMonthDuration.